raffael/rattata.js/rattata Documentation.md

 property.

-## Defining custom rattata plugins ##
+## Defining custom rattata plugins
 While you can inject any kind of JavaScript file into your app either by embedding it via the ´dependencies´ attribute of your app configuration or by using the ´<script>´ tag in the root HTML document, you can also develop customized rattata plugins which basically extend the app object with new functionality.
 As an example, there is a plugin to enhance the app object with functionality for mobile applications.
 For writing new plugins, create a new folder 'rattata.mobile' in the ´plugins´ directory of the rattata framework.
 Inside the folder, create a new file called 'rattata.mobile.js' and copy'n'pase the content of the 'rattata.pluginTemplate.js' file.
-This content should be simple enough to understand the principles of building plugins for rattata.
+This introduction should be simple enough to understand the principles of building plugins for rattata.

-## Routing ##
+## Routing
 Rattata supports routing for your app so that you can access specific app states from a permalink.
 Every controller is accessible using its name: